resingm/de-maxresing-www/content/skills.md

 * **Linux:** Passionately use it since 2012 as my daily driver and on my servers.
 Familiar with system administration and command line.
 Admin of a home lab which grows in complexity.
 Alpine, Arch, Debian(-based distributions), OpenWRT.
 * **Networking & Internet Protocols:** My great interest in networking and the Internet has taught me understanding of plenty of protocols over the years.
-* **System & Network Administration:** While operating Linux servers since around a decade now, I have explored several OS- and network configurations.
+* **System & Network Administration:** While operating Linux servers for around a decade now, I have explored several OS- and network configurations.
 Furthermore, I am familiar with the typical network services and with network debugging.
 * **Apache Spark:** Required for my job, mostly used to run queries and aggregate data on the <a href="https://openintel.nl/">OpenINTEL</a> cluster.
 Set up a cluster for my personal usage in the past.
 * **PostgreSQL:** Required for my job, side projects & university projects; Preferred relational DBMS; hosted a shared PostgreSQL service for multiple students in the past.
 * **Redis:** Familiar with the basic concept due to university and side projects.